Did you know using an abacus can improve your child’s intelligence?

 - Now, we slide remaining 4 beads to the left on the ones-row.

-- With 8 beads on tens-row and 3 beads on ones-row, the answer is 894.
+- With 8 beads on hundredth-row, 9 beads on tenth-row and 4 beads on ones-row, the answer is 894.

 Method 1: Subtracting Single-Digit Numbers